Akash114/mode_contract_verification_demo/README.md

 ```

-## Usage
+## Guide

-To use this project and verify the smart contract using Hardhat, follow these steps:
+To verify the smart contract using Hardhat, follow these steps:

 ### 1. Install Hardhat